ortsed/eia-fuel-costs/README.md

 A classification of utility fuel cost price spikes based on quantity purchased, transportation mode, supplier, operator, power plant, energy generation, efficiency, coal mine, fuel quality, disruptions in service, and reporting type.

 Data modeled using Decision Tree with 80% precision on average, 94% AUC, and a cost-benefit metric of 1% (benefit) with intermittement benefits of up to 40%.

-By fuel, it was a 9.2% benefit for coal, 9% benefit for natural gas, and a 5.4% benefit for petroleum/other fuels.
 Benefit is determined by a custom cost metric that imposes a small cost on false positives and a larger benefit to true positives.

+Fuels were modeled separately—one for coal, natural gas, and petroleum/other respectively—because each had their own distinct features, different price points, and unique trends.

+By fuel, the model returned a 9.2% benefit for coal, 9% benefit for natural gas, and a 5.4% benefit for petroleum/other fuels.

 ![Natural Gas Decision Tree](images/dtree_render.png)

 ## Description

 What drives the cost of electricity can be a complicated question.
 Weather conditions like the Polar Vortex can drive sharp spikes in prices for fuel, and market fluctuations and accusations of manipulation [often end in protracted lawsuits](https://www.bloomberg.com/news/articles/2019-07-12/darkest-california-power-market-lures-repeat-manipulation).

-Thankfully the U.S. Energy Administration (EIA) puts out mountains of data on the subject that's ready to be analyzed.
+The U.S. Energy Administration (EIA) puts out mountains of data on the subject that's ready to be analyzed.

 Their energy industry data covers every kind of fuel and every way it could possibly be consumed.
 One particular data set is the Form 923 data that collects "detailed electric power data -- monthly and annually -- on electricity generation, fuel consumption, fossil fuel stocks, and receipts at the power plant and prime mover level."

 This analysis will look at the data of fuel receipts for electricity generation from form 923, which includes how much utilities pay for their fuel generation.
 Each spreadsheet contains prices paid for fuel for Coal, Natural Gas, Petroleum, Petroleum Coke.
 Other energy sources like nuclear do not appear.

-Potential features that drive price include the contract type, the quantity, the plant consuming the fuel, the operator, the provider of the fuel (e.g. coal mine), a variety of quality indicators for coal (average_ash_content, average_heat_content, average_mercury_content, average_sulfur_content, chlorine_content), how it was transported (pipeline vs. truck).
+Potential features that drive price include contract type, quantity, the plant consuming the fuel, plant operator, provider of the fuel (e.g. coal mine), a variety of quality indicators for coal (average_ash_content, average_heat_content, average_mercury_content, average_sulfur_content, chlorine_content), or how it was transported (pipeline vs. truck).

 ![Fuel Cost Price Spikes](images/price-spikes-by-month.png)